Franklin-Osede/devlab/js/05-unique/README.md

-# 05 - Eliminar Duplicados
+# 05 - Remove Duplicates

-## 📋 Enunciado
+## 📋 Problem Statement

-Elimina elementos duplicados de un array usando una estrategia configurable.
+Remove duplicate elements from an array using a configurable strategy.

-Implementa `uniqueBy(items, keyOrFn)` que:
+Implement `uniqueBy(items, keyOrFn)` that:
-- Si `keyOrFn` es string: elimina duplicados por esa propiedad
+- If `keyOrFn` is string: removes duplicates by that property
-- Si `keyOrFn` es función: elimina duplicados por el resultado de la función
+- If `keyOrFn` is function: removes duplicates by function result
-- Si no se proporciona: elimina duplicados por valor
+- If not provided: removes duplicates by value

-## 🎯 Requisitos
+## 🎯 Requirements

-- Si el input no es array, devolver `[]`
+- If input is not array, return `[]`
-- Mantener el primer elemento de cada duplicado
+- Keep the first element of each duplicate
-- Funcionar con primitivos y objetos
+- Work with primitives and objects
-- Manejar casos edge (null, undefined)
+- Handle edge cases (null, undefined)

-## 🧠 Patrón Mental a Memorizar
+## 🧠 Mental Pattern to Memorize

-1. **Validar input**
+1. **Validate input**
-2. **Determinar función de clave** (string, función, o identidad)
+2. **Determine key function** (string, function, or identity)
-3. **Usar Set para tracking** de claves vistas
+3. **Use Set for tracking** seen keys
-4. **Filtrar** manteniendo solo primeros
+4. **Filter** keeping only firsts
-5. **Retornar** array único
+5. **Return** unique array

-## ⏱️ Tiempo Esperado
+## ⏱️ Expected Time

-- Primera vez: 15-20 minutos
+- First time: 15-20 minutes
-- Con práctica: 5-7 minutos
+- With practice: 5-7 minutes
-- En entrevista: 3-5 minutos
+- In interview: 3-5 minutes